BUEC500C1/twitter-summarizer-rest-service-Cagriyoruk/README.md

 # Flask Tweet To Video
 ## Main Exercise
-Using the twitter feed, construct a daily video summarizing a twitter handle day.
+Build a Flask app, Using the twitter feed, construct a daily video summarizing a twitter handle day.
 ## Process
   * Convert text into an image in a frame
   * Do a sequence of all texts and images in chronological order.
   * Display each video frame for 3 seconds
+  * Deploy it on Flask

 ## High Level Intuition of the project
   * All of the requests go to the Queue.
 Each element is processed one by one.